ifandelse/writing/smashingmag/lux_take2.md

 ### Examples

 Dmitri Voronianski created [flux-comparison](https://github.com/voronianski/flux-comparison), which lets you see a side-by-side comparison of several flux variants (using a basic shopping cart example).
 I've implemented the same example using lux to help illustrate the explanations along the way.
+I highly recommend checking this project out - it's a great way to quickly familiarize yourself with several leading Flux implementations.

+OK - with all that out of the way, let's look at the "why" behind the qualities I mentioned above.

 -------
 ## 1.)
 Staying Out of the Way